Raphael9292/raphael9292/README.md

 ### Devops Engineer
-- Devops Engineer in the travle industry.
+- Devops Engineer in the travel industry.

 ### Interest
 - AWS